Systerr/evm-bridge/relayer/README.md

 - **Event Monitoring**: Continuously polls Chain A for TokensLocked events from BridgeA contract
 - **Message Signing**: Cryptographically signs messages using the relayer's private key
 - **Automatic Submission**: Submits signed transactions to BridgeB contract on Chain B
-- **Nonce Management**: Tracks processed nonces to prevent replay attacks and duplicate processing (simple version, in memory, for prob you should use database)
+- **Nonce Management**: Tracks processed nonces to prevent replay attacks and duplicate processing (simple version, in memory; for production you should use a database)
-- **Persistence**: Saves last processed block number to resume from correct position after restart (same simple interaction, for production use database)
+- **Persistence**: Saves last processed block number to resume from correct position after restart (same simple implementation; for production use a database)
 - **Error Handling**: Robust error handling for network issues and transaction failures
 - **Graceful Shutdown**: Handles SIGINT and SIGTERM signals for clean shutdown